 Looking for more homemade winter decorations?!
 A Simple and Adorable Holiday Wreath for Kids!

-Here’s How We Made Our Mini Christmas Tree Lanterns:
+Here’s How We Made Our DIY Christmas Lantern:

 Head outside and search for an arborvitae tree!
 These trees are perfect because the foliage lays flat aren’t prickly.
 You can try another type of evergreen if you don’t have arborvitae in your area.